Marzia Kjellberg: Fashion and design

 Kjellberg's channel's success allowed her to start designing her own clothing.
-Since March 2015, Kjellberg has launched several lines of fashion and design merchandise including nail polish shade, home decor products, and most notably clothing.
+Her first launch of a fashion and design line came in March 2015; since then, Kjellberg launched several lines of merchandise including nail polish shade, home decor products, and most notably clothing.
 In 2016, she designed "Daisy" shoes through Project Shoe.
 That July, she launched a product line with Zoya, a nail polish brand.
 In June 2017, Kjellberg launched Lemon, a clothing line paired with a fragrance.
+On 1 July 2018, Kjellberg launched Maì–a jewellery, pottery, clothing, and home decor brand.
+The Maì ceramic accents were handcrafted by Kjellberg out of her UK-based pottery studio.
+Both Maì and Tsuki Market, a unisex clothing and homeware brand that she owned with Felix, are closed as of 2023.

 In a piece about fashion lines created by YouTube personalities, Tubefilter cited comments from Michael Fink, the dean of the School of Fashion at Savannah College of Art and Design, as well as celebrity stylist Allison Calhoun.
 Kjellberg's "Amore" clothing line was positively received by Fink, who stated "the gold zipper and heart applique of this skirt are right on trend, yet the A-line silhouette is timeless.
 You can't go wrong with this piece."
 Calhoun opined that "I'm personally not crazy about the patterns, colors, or cuts but I definitely can see the customer who might be.
 I also want to applaud Marzia and her designs for not being as topical as the others.
 It seems like she's making clothes that she wants to wear without a ton of inspiration from the outside world."

-On 1 July 2018, Kjellberg launched Maì, a jewellery, pottery, clothing and home decor brand.
-The Maì ceramic accents are handcrafted by Kjellberg out of her UK-based pottery studio.
-She maintains that brand along with Tsuki Market, a unisex clothing and homeware brand that she owns with husband Felix Kjellberg.

-Other ventures
+Writing

 In January 2015, Kjellberg published a young adult fantasy/horror novel.
-The Italian version was published under the title La Casa Dei Sogni while the English version was published as Dream House: A Novel by CutiePieMarzia.
+The Italian version was published under the title La Casa Dei Sogni, while the English version was published as Dream House: A Novel by CutiePieMarzia.